Free Family Tree Templates (Word, PDF, Illustrator)

 Explain the family ties

-Since a family tree can span several generations, it can prove very helpful to explain the family ties of relatives the children regularly see, for example, during holidays, family photos, or family cookouts.
+Since the tree can span several generations, it can prove very helpful to explain the family ties of relatives the children regularly see, for example, during holidays, family photos, or family cookouts.
 In this way, they can progress from familiar acquaintances to distant relatives they are unfamiliar with.

 Introduce the concept of generations and fraternity